4 Steps to Accomplish HALT

 - Are applied at some level during the product’s existence

-- Have little margin (robustness) or an unknown margin based on engineering judgement or simulation work
+- Have little margin (robustness) or an unknown margin based on engineering judgment or simulation work

 - Have a relatively high risk of failure (consider FMEA results for this one)

 Narrow done the list to those you can apply alone or in combinations with other stresses.